envoyproxy/playground/docs/proxies/create.rst

 Connect your proxy to other proxies or services
 -----------------------------------------------

-Once your proxy has been created you should see it added to the proxy list on the left-hand side of the screen.

-You will probably now want to create some services and networks to make use of the proxy.

-..  figure:: ../_static/screenshots/proxy.create.started.png
+..  figure:: ../screenshots/proxy.create.started.png
     :figclass: screenshot with-shadow
     :figwidth: 40%
     :align: right

-BOOM!
+Once your proxy has been created you should see it added to the proxy list on the left-hand side of the screen.

+You will probably now want to create some services and networks to make use of the proxy.